Knowledge Graphs are Becoming More Popular

 This patent tells us that “Natural Language Processing (NLP) can involve answering natural language questions based on information contained within natural language documents.”

-Being able to accurately answer such questions can often require semantic parsing of both natural language questions and documents that might be used to answer those questions.
+Answering such questions accurately can often require semantic parsing of both natural language questions and documents that might be used to answer those questions.

 The reason for this newest patent is the difficulty in performing question-answering in an automated way.
 The patent tells us that: